Multiscale Adaptive Inference on Conditional Moment Inequalities: Power Comparisons with Other Procedures

 \citet{armstrong_choice_2014}, \citet{armstrong_asymptotically_2011} and \citet{armstrong_weighted_2014} show that, under conditions that imply Assumption \ref{local_alt_assump} (these conditions essentially amount to Assumption \ref{local_alt_assump} plus an assumption that $\gamma$ in that condition is the largest $\gamma$ possible), several other procedures do not achieve the same rate for detecting local alternatives.
 In particular, the conclusions of Theorem \ref{local_alt_thm} can only hold if the sequence $r_n$ approaches zero at a rate that is slower than the rate given in Theorem \ref{local_alt_thm} by a polynomial factor.

 While these conditions are arguably natural in conditional moment inequality models, other procedures will do better in certain cases.
 For example, the tests of \citet{andrews_inference_2013} and \citet{lee_testing_2013} will perform better under certain alternatives local to a null under which the contact set has nonzero probability (achieving a $\sqrt{n}$ rate where the test in this paper achieves a $\sqrt{n/\log n}$ rate; see the second display of Theorem B.4 in \citealp{armstrong_weighted_2014} for the latter result).
-If one chooses between these conditions using a minimax criterion and smoothness conditions, the test in this paper achieves the optimal rate.
+If one chooses between these conditions using a minimax criterion and smoothness conditions, the test in this paper achieves the optimal rate among tests available in the literature.

 Formally, let $\phi_n(\theta)$ be the test in this paper with $t_n=[(\log n)^5/n]^{1/d_X}$ (i.e. $\phi_n(\theta)=1$ when the test rejects and zero otherwise) and asymptotic level $\alpha$ (other choices of $t_n$ would work here as well).
 Then, for certain classes of distributions $\mathcal{P}_\gamma$ defined by smoothness conditions and additional regularity conditions,